Built-in Kit

 Note

-Use this node to specify the inputs for the board.
-The input node has a single fixed input configuration port named Schema and a variable number of output ports.
+Use this component to specify the inputs for the board.
+The input component has a single fixed input configuration port named Schema and a variable number of output ports.

-The output ports of this node are supplied from outside of the board: either by the user when running the board directly or by another board when invoking this board from it.
+The output ports of this component are supplied from outside of the board: either by the user when running the board directly or by another board when invoking this board from it.

 Tip

-It usually takes a bit of getting used to the idea that the inputs of a board show up as outputs of the input node.
-One metaphor that might help is that the input node brings the data from outside of the board.
+It usually takes a bit of getting used to the idea that the inputs of a board show up as outputs of the input component.
+One metaphor that might help is that the input component brings the data from outside of the board.

 Input ports